-"Virtually all European celebs, such as the three tenors, Roger Federer, Bjorn Borg and, Boris Becker.
+"Virtually all European celebs, such as Roger Federer, Bjorn Borg and, Boris Becker.

 And just think, most of those top East European athletes we see in the Olympics are intact.
 And soccer players.
 Just about every player in every team in the World Cup - yes, David Beckham - just not the US, the Phillipines or South Korea."

 The topic soon turned to football, and Chuck left feeling a whole lot happier.

 Here are some more questions intact teenagers ask: